 Set objectives, choose participants, prepare useful documents… To increase the productivity of all your employees, it is essential to make sure that everything is ready when the time comes.

-Don’t schedule a meeting just because you have a once-a-month meeting policy in place.
-Cancel your meeting if you have nothing important to say or ask.
+Don’t schedule a business meeting just because you have a once-a-month meeting policy in place.
+Cancel your business meeting if you have nothing important to say or ask.

 Not everyone knows how to run an effective business meeting.
 On the other hand, everyone thinks that meetings take up too much time in a workday!
 However, there are times when a problem needs to be solved and several people need to be consulted in order to take the best option.
 The first question to ask is, “Is a meeting really necessary, or is there another solution?”